autoSteve/acMqtt/README.md

 - dec=    Decimal places (User param only)
 - unit=   Unit of measurement (User param only)
 - scale=  Multiplier / divider (User param only)
-- lvl=    List of applicable levels, separated by "-' (Trigger only, used to publish only certain levels, and improves discovery performance)
+- lvl=    List of applicable levels, separated by "-' (Trigger button and select only)
 - on=     Alias shown in HA for a 'bsensor' ON value (bsensor only)
 - off=    Alias shown in HA for a 'bsensor' OFF value (bsensor only)

+Using lvl= for trigger control buttons is highly recommended.
+This will attempt to publish only certain levels, greatly improving discovery performance.
+If not specified the script will publish all levels having a tag.

+Using lvl= for select is mandatory.
+This defines the section name and its corresponding CBus level for the group.
+If it is desirable to allow CBus levels other than the select levels to be set then alter the selectExact variable, otherwise this script will force the level to be set to the nearest select level.

 For trigger control buttons the preferred name is used as an optional prefix to the trigger level tag to name the button.
 Button can be used for both lighting and trigger control, with lighting group buttons not getting a prefix.
 Lighting group buttons operate by pulsing the CBus group for one second, acting as a bell press.

 Keyword examples: